vsm/vsm-dictionary-cacher/README.md

       And it works even if `clearCache()` (see below) is called during this process.

       > A `vsm-autocomplete` needs a corresponding dictInfo for each of its
       > string-matches.
       > So if its string-matches already came from cache-hits, then the above
       > makes all its other data also come only from cache.

       > If a `vsm-box` with a template, or several `vsm-box`es loaded on a same
       > page, would launch multiple concurrent requests for dictInfos, then this
-    > cache process may result in a lot less queries to the underlying datastore.
+      > caching may result in a lot less queries to the underlying datastore.

 <br>